alberic24/CV_builder/README.md

 ***Using xampp for linux databases***

-  The name of my database is : strol and the file save is users.sql
+  The name of my database is : "strol" and the file save is "users.sql"

 ***Example for the registration page***